liamdefty/sass-fluid-type/README.md

 # Fluid Vr

-An experimental set of Sass mixins for creating fluid vertical rhythm using the vw unit and calc.
+An experimental set of Sass mixins for creating fluid type & vertical rhythm using the vw unit and calc.

 ## Getting Started